vanchee/containers-sydsummit-workshop-2019/workshop-1/README.md

 1. Review the draft Dockerfile and add the missing instructions indicated by comments in the file:

-    *Note: If you're already familiar with how Dockerfiles work and want to focus on breaking the monolith apart into microservices, skip down to ["HINT: Final Dockerfile"](#final-dockerfile) near the end of step 5, create a Dockerfile in the monolith directory with the hint contents, build the "monolith" image, and continue to step 6.
+    *Note: If you're already familiar with how Dockerfiles work and want to focus on ECS or EKS, skip down to ["HINT: Final Dockerfile"](#final-dockerfile) near the end of step 5, create a Dockerfile in the directory with the hint contents, build the "mysfits-app" image, and continue to step 6.
 Otherwise continue on...*

     One of the Mythical Mysfits' developers started working on a Dockerfile in her free time, but she was pulled to a high priority project before she finished.

-    In the Cloud9 file tree, navigate to `workshop-1/app/monolith-service`, and double-click on **Dockerfile.draft** to open the file for editing.
+    In the Cloud9 file tree, navigate to `workshop-1/app/mysfits-app`, and double-click on **Dockerfile.draft** to open the file for editing.

     *Note: If you would prefer to use the bash shell and a text editor like vi or emacs instead, you're welcome to do so.*